akashm99/Credit-Risk-Modelling/README.md

 Credit Risk Modelling:
 Not just a classification problem!
-Have a look at domain knowledge and reqirements and get more out of your data, Calculating probablility of default, creating scorecards forindividuals, calculating  Loss given default & expected losses for individuals for loan approval via IRB Advanced approach.
+Have a look at domain knowledge and reqirements and get more out of your data, Calculating probablility of default, creating scorecards for individuals, calculating Loss given default, Exposure at default & expected loss for individuals for loan approval via IRB Advanced approach.

 Refer Credit_Risk_Model.pptx for details about problem statement we are trying to solve.